vibueno/PixelOdrom/README.md

 ## Description
 This project was developed within the frame of the Front End Developer Nanodegree program at Udacity.

+## Live

+For a live version of pixelOdrom, visit its [GitHub Pages Link](https://vibueno.github.io/pixelodrom).

 ## Libraries
 * [jQuery](https://jquery.com)
 * [jQuery Awesome Cursor](https://jwarby.github.io/jquery-awesome-cursor)